 December through March has the best overall visibility.

-April, May, October and November are the months with the greatest probability of Whale Shark and Manta sightings
+April, May, October and November are the months with the greatest probability of Whale Shark and Manta sightings.
+November and December are the best months to spot Tiger sharks in the south.

 The water temperatures remain 26c to 30c throughout the year.
-Most divers are comfortable with a 3mm wetsuit.
+Most divers are comfortable with a 3-5mm wetsuit.

 The northeast monsoon runs from December to May.
 At this time of the year the skies are blue and the seas are calm.
 The visibility on the eastern side of the atolls is good at 30+m, and 15-20m on the western sides.
 The eastern atolls generally have the best visibility during this time, and December to March normally enjoys the best overall visibility.
 This is because the currents flow through the atoll channels from east to west.
 Reef sharks gather in large numbers at the channel entrances on the eastern side of the atolls; whereas mantas are drawn to the western sides because plankton flows out of the channels into open sea on the west.
 The current is strongest at this time of year too.